 For your convenience, Associated Audiologists sells hearing aid batteries at all of our locations.
 This professional line of batteries is mercury-free and provides superior performance compared with over-the-counter batteries you might purchase in drugstore chains, at shopping clubs, or online.
-We provide half-off pricing for all our hearing aid patients.
+We provide half-off pricing for all our patients.

-These professional batteries work best with the digital technology and wireless connectivity features found in high-performing hearing aids.
+These professional batteries provide the longest life when used in digital technology with wireless connectivity features found in high-performing hearing aids.
 This means that although less expensive batteries are available, you may end up spending more to power your hearing aids for an equal amount of time.
 In addition, less expensive batteries can negatively affect the performance of your hearing aids.

 Be sure to talk with your audiologist about which batteries work best with your prescription hearing aids.
 We offer hearing aid batteries in Leavenworth, Lawrence, Manhattan, Overland Park, Prairie Village, and Shawnee Mission in Kansas; and in Kansas City and Independence in Missouri.